lichiareghu/slack_assistant/README.md

 ---

 # Description
-Build an assistant on slack to help with the daily activities
+Build an assistant using the Open AI API and integrate it to slack.
+Instruct the chatbot to help with the daily activities of the person who installs it on his slack workspace

 ### Software and tools requirement
 1. [Github Account](https://github.com)